BlockchainCommons/.github/profile/README.md

 <img align="left" src="https://www.blockchaincommons.com/images/bc-logo-black.png">

-* To view our major projects, read the [Projects Webpage](https://www.blockchaincommons.com/projects.html).
+* To view all of our projects, read the [Projects Webpage](https://www.blockchaincommons.com/projects.html).
-* To learn about the Gordian Architecture, visit the [Gordian Repo](https://github.com/BlockchainCommons/Gordian).
-* To learn about one of our current major projects, read the [Intro to Gordian Envelope](https://www.blockchaincommons.com/introduction/Envelope-Intro/).
+* To see current projects, skim the shorter [Major Projects List](https://www.blockchaincommons.com/home/#major-projects)
 * To overview all of our specifications, view the [Research Repo](https://github.com/BlockchainCommons/Research/blob/master/README.md).
-* To read code & docs on our specifications, visit the [Crypto Commons Repo](https://github.com/BlockchainCommons/crypto-commons).
+* To read code & docs on our specifications, visit the [Developer Webpage](https://developer.blockchaincommons.com).
+* To see our advocacy efforts, review the [Advocacy Webpage](https://advocacy.blockchaincommons.com).
 * To discuss these specs & define requirements, join our [Gordian Developer Community](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions).
-* To become a more active Gordian Developer, sign up for our [Gordian Developer Signal Channel or Announcement List](https://www.blockchaincommons.com/subscribe.html).
+* To become a more active Gordian Developer, sign up for our [Gordian Developer Signal Channel or Announcement List](https://www.blockchaincommons.com/subscribe/).
 * To learn about responsible key management, read the [Smart Custody Webpage](https://www.smartcustody.com/).
 * To program with Bitcoin Core, read the [Learning Bitcoin Repo](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme).